OmnyaServices/cdi-calc/README.md

 # cdi-calc
-Simple API to calculate your investments
+Simple API to calculate your investments based on CDI